127th IOC Session

 The 127th IOC Session took place in December 2014 in Monte Carlo, Monaco.

 Olympic Agenda 2020

 All provisions in the Olympic Agenda 2020 reform package were approved by the full IOC membership.

 130th IOC Session host election

-On December 9, 2014, the IOC members voted for the city that will host the 131st IOC Session in 2017.
+On December 9, 2014, the IOC members voted for the 131st IOC Session host city in 2017.

 Recognition of Kosovo

-The IOC approved Kosovo's inclusion as a full member of the Committee, allowed the country to participate in Rio 2016 under its national flag.
-The IOC code for Kosovo Olympic Team is KOS.
+The IOC approved Kosovo's inclusion as a full member of the Committee, allowing the country to participate in Rio 2016 under its national flag and the IOC code of KOS.